nuovotaka/zmk-driver-paw3222-alpha/README.md

 - Runtime CPI (resolution) adjustment
 - Power management and low-power modes
 - Optional power GPIO support
+- **Customizable acceleration curve (multi-threshold, multi-factor) for pointer movement**

 ---

 ## Overview

 The PAW3222 is a low-power optical mouse sensor suitable for tracking applications such as mice and trackballs.
 This driver communicates with the PAW3222 sensor via SPI interface.
-It supports flexible configuration via devicetree and Kconfig, and enables advanced usage such as layer-based input mode switching and runtime configuration.
+It supports flexible configuration via devicetree and Kconfig, and enables advanced usage such as layer-based input mode switching, runtime configuration, and acceleration curve customization.

 ---